 Passenger misconnex handling?
 Aircraft performance?
 The current situation at a particular airport?

-Even for these very specific challenges of the aviation industry there are data visuals that perfectly fit.
+Even for these very specific challenges of the aviation industry there are KPI visualizations that perfectly fit.

 # 20 Airport Map